Electoral reform in the United States: Approval voting

-Approval voting is a non-rank-order but graded system in which voters may select all candidates that meet with the voter's approval.
+Approval voting is system in which voters may select all candidates that meet the voter's approval.
 The candidate with the highest approval score (i.e. approved by the most voters) wins the election.
 In elections with three or more candidates, voters may indicate approval of more than one candidate.
 Approval voting is the voting method which received the highest approval in a 2021 poll of electoral systems experts.

-Approval voting is promoted by the Center for Election Science.
+Approval voting is promoted by The Center for Election Science.

 In 2017, the Colorado legislature considered approval voting.
 If the bill had passed, Colorado would have been the first state to approve approval voting legislation, but the bill was postponed indefinitely.

 In 2018, Fargo, North Dakota, passed a local ballot initiative adopting approval voting for the city's local elections, and it was used to elect officials in June 2020, becoming the first United States city and jurisdiction to adopt approval voting.
+In 2023, the North Dakota Legislative Assembly introduced Bill HB 1273, which would ban approval voting statewide.
+The bill passed both the house and senate before being vetoed by Governor Doug Burgum.
+The veto was overridden by two-thirds majority in the house but upheld in the senate, leaving approval voting as Fargo's voting method.

 In November 2020, St. Louis passed Proposition D to authorize a variant of approval voting (as unified primary) for municipal offices.
+In a primary field of four candidates, St. Louis Treasurer Tishaura Jones and Alderwoman Cara Spencer advanced to the general election.
+The two women defeated President of the St. Louis Board of Aldermen Lewis E. Reed as well as utility manager Andrew Jones.
+The election was the first in the nation to use approval voting for a primary.
+Jones defeated Spencer in the general election by nearly 4% of votes cast, becoming the first African-American woman elected St. Louis mayor.

-Ranked Choice Voting
+Ranked choice voting

-Ranked voting, also called ranked choice voting in the United States, is a ballot design where voters can rank their choices.
-Popular methods used in some jurisdictions around the world include a system called instant-runoff voting (IRV) to elect one candidate, or a system called the single transferable vote (STV) to elect multiple candidates.
-Each voter ranks all (or at least some) of the available options.
-If one option is ranked first by a majority of voters, it wins.
-Otherwise, the option(s) obtaining the fewest votes is (are) eliminated, and the options ranked second by those voters get those votes.
+Ranked voting allows each voter to list their candidates from favorite to least-favorite.
+One popular variant in the United States is instant-runoff voting, where the candidate with the fewest votes is repeatedly eliminated, at which point their supporters are reassigned to less-preferred candidates.